 But all is not lost.
 While there isn't "official" support for AirPods, the Quest 2 does have one additional trick up its sleeve, that makes using your AirPods with your VR headset a possibility.
 We'll look at that next.

 How To Connect AirPods To Oculus Quest 2

 While the Quest 2 doesn't automatically offer support for your AirPods, it is still possible to pair the two devices, thanks to the magic of Experimental Features.
 And this is how you do it:

 - Next, switch on your AirPods, and put them into pairing mode.

 - Go back to your Quest 2, and look for the option marked Bluetooth Pairing.
 Press the Pair button.

 - Select Pair new device and connect them up to the AirPods.

 Following this process will pair your AirPods with your Oculus Quest 2.
+In this same way, you can connect your Galaxy Buds to QUest 2 as well.
 But before you go off and do this, there are a couple of caveats to be aware of.

 Remember, this is listed as an experimental feature.
 And pairing any Bluetooth headphones is not something that is 'officially' supported by the Quest 2, which means that there are questions about how well the two devices will work together.